My Quiet Kitchen

 So, when he came home from the gym last Saturday and tasted this cranberry compote, he immediately said, "This reminds me of the fresh cranberry sauce I made in protest all those years ago!"
 This was quickly followed by, "Are you still taking photos?
 Can I eat it now?"

-And within three bites, it was almost gone.
+And within three bites, it was nearly gone.

 Cranberry Compote

-I'm so glad I eventually came around and decided to care more about cranberries.
+I'm so glad I eventually came around and realized how magnificent cranberries are.
 I mean, first of all, they're beautiful, aren't they?
 See that gorgeous, vibrant red?
-That's not Photoshop!
-It's almost as if cooking them lights them up from the inside and they glow red.
-They're incredibly nutritious, too, providing a rich amount of phytonutrients, vitamin C, manganese, fiber, and more.
+It's almost like cooking causes them to light them up from the inside and glow red.

 Want to save this recipe? 📩